09-12-2023 | Planetarium

 Royal Museums of Fine Arts of Belgium

-The RMFAB invite themselves into your home and help you escape the isolation!
+The RMFAB invite themselves into your home!
 Discover here, alone or with the whole family, everything you need for a virtual journey through art history.

 Royal Institute for Cultural Heritage